MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 1. Security of Windows is paramount and requiring CodeQL to be run on driver source code is one step in helping improve the security of components which get certified by Microsoft.
 1. CodeQL queries are actively developed by security engineers at Microsoft, as Microsoft is committed to ensuring that it's hardware ecosystem benefits from the same high-quality tooling that is used at Microsoft.

+### What types of drivers do CodeQL and the Static Tools Logo test apply to?

+At present, the Static Tools Logo test requires that CodeQL be run and the "Must-Fix" set of queries passed for all kernel-mode drivers excluding graphics drivers.
+Note that running CodeQL on graphics drivers is **highly recommended** even though it is not currently required.
+Some queries may also find useful defects in user-mode components.

+We anticipate extending the test and its queries to require results for graphics drivers, user-mode drivers and driver components, and other driver package components in the future.
+If you encounter unexpected behavior or false positives running CodeQL on graphics drivers or user-mode drivers, please file an issue on the [Windows-Driver-Developer-Supplemental-Tools repo](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools).

 ### Which license governs the usage of CodeQL for driver developers?

 Usage of CodeQL for the purpose of WHCP testing is acceptable under the **[Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/) End User License Agreement**.
 For WHCP participants, the HLK's EULA overwrites GitHub's CodeQL Terms and Conditions.
 The HLK EULA states that CodeQL **can be used** during automated analysis, CI or CD, as part of normal engineering processes for the purposes of analyzing drivers to be submitted and certified as part of the WHCP.